Latest News

 Bread knife

-The long, evenly sized blade of a bread knife is designed for tackling softer items like stacks of sandwiches or cakes.
+The long, evenly sized blade of a bread knife is specifically designed for cutting bread and other baked goods.
 The sharp saw-like edge lets you cut through crusty bread, baguettes, bagels, bread rolls and much more without crushing them out of shape.

 It can also do double-duty as an excellent carving knife if you don’t have one.
 While these four knives will be the basis for most tasks there are some other more specialised blades worth investing in.

 Carving knife